Mat2231/ElasticSPOT/README.md

 "/nametable/_search?pretty=true&size=25" download of a part of the db

-Download from shodan.io the list of ip's and ports and put in the file servers.txt.
+Download from shodan.io the list of ip's and ports and put in the file Servers.txt.

 Have fun